augustluhrs/ObsidanGarden/Personal Research/Readings/Games, Design, and Play.md

 		- where is the game played and by whom?
 		- can't always predict this as designers, but can limit the possible contexts by way of the physical materials needed to play the game

+## Chapter 3: The Kinds of Play
+- Not mutually exclusive, like ingredients in a meal
+- Competitive Play
+	- some players win, some players lose -- trying to come out ahead of your opponent
+	- yomi -- Japanese concept for knowing the mind of your opponent, using your predictions about their actions to inform your actions.
+		- when the interplay of a player's skill and strategies come up against the uncertainty of another player's skill and strategies.
+	- can be local, asynchronous, vs the game
+	- challenge of reaching the games goals, competing against the game and yourself
+	- Symmetrical vs Asymmetrical competition
+		- symmetrical competition -- players have the same abilities, shared actions, common goal
+		- asymmetrical competition -- players have different abilities/actions/objects and a different goal
+- Cooperative Play
+	- players work together to achieve the game's goals
+	- one of the best feelings, sync, flow
+	- symmetrical
+	- asymmetrical
+	- symbiotic
+		- players are reliant on one another to complete the game, it's impossible to win on your own
+- Skill-Based Play
+	- active skills
+		- manual dexterity, eye-hand coordination -- ex. precise movement and timing
+	- mental skills
+		- solving puzzles, memory, probability, etc.
+	- the higher the bar, the less players who are willing to commit but the greater the rewards for those who do (dark souls)
+- Experience-Based Play
+	- not focused on skill, but rather narrative, atmosphere, etc.
+	- can also be a part of competitive games like ninja, where the experience of playing with the group is usually more important than winning
+- Games of Chance and Uncertainty
+	- strategic management of uncertainty -- too much uncertainty and players feel like their efforts are meaningless, too little and it's not exciting
+	- card games like MTG and Netrunner -- shuffling decks is a core mechanic, would be a completely different game and play experience if you didn't have to shuffle your deck
+	- the "spiciness" of a game -- too much and it's inedible, too little and it's bland
+	- Candy land -- a game where there is no player choice at all. the illustrations and imaginative play and experience of rolling the dice are enough for four year olds, but not for others.
+- Whimsical Play